ulno/doc/videos/2020-04-25 Rhasspy, node-red, mycroft/part1/desc.md

 If everything works here, congratulations and leave a like (and an encouraging comment)!
 If not, feel free to ask in the comments for help (and describe your problem).
-Now, you can move on to the next movie on setting up Rhasspy at https://youtu.be/
+Now, you can move on to the next movie on setting up Rhasspy at https://youtu.be/-fYOf4WBvzk

-====
+## End Matter

 Links to all projects:
 - Mycroft: https://mycroft.ai)